 As we emerge from the embrace of the twisted trees, the canyon opens up a little and the sky above the rust-colored ridges greets us like a blue docent.
 The trail is less organic, mostly sand now.

 On our left we see a two room rock cave, plenty of interior space with simple rustic charm.
 A great place for travelers to hide from the summer sun, or perhaps a convention center for ancient villagers.
 Bone fragments from thirty-two grave sites were unearthed by archeologists before the developer started moving earth on a large scale.

-To the left of the trail is a dry creek bed.
+To the right of the trail is a dry creek bed.
 Hard sandstone, scrubbed smooth from floods that cut into the caves and deposited topsoil down by the oaks, lines the bottom and sides.
 The rocks are like exposed muscles from the eroded body of Mother Earth.

 “So, where did this place get its name,” asks the daughter.

 “Well, back in the day, the local Chatsworth kids would bring their dates up to Dayton Canyon, not a lot to do in town, and didn’t cost much.”

 “No,” says the wife.

 “From a bee keeper named Clyde Dayton, actually,” I stated.